samposm/git-guide/3-cloning-public-repositories.md

 Cloning means downloading the entire repo, so you get the current code and its version history.
 (For ways to look at the history, see the next chapter.)
-For example to get a copy of the [markdown][1] source for this guide, you can
+For example, to get a copy of the [markdown][1] source for this guide, you can

 [1]: https://help.github.com/articles/markdown-basics/